Rising Trend of Hospital-Employed Anesthesiologists and RCM for Physician Practices

 Gary Keeling, CPA, MBA

-Gary has over 23 years of experience in anesthesia billing and practice management and is responsible for anesthesia client business development and practice management support of Change Healthcare’s Anesthesiology client base.
-He has extensive healthcare management experience exclusive to Anesthesia and holds a master’s of business administration from Duquesne University.
+Gary has over 23 years of experience in anesthesia billing and practice management and is responsible for anesthesia client business development and practice management support of Optum anesthesiology client base.
+He has extensive health care management experience exclusive to anesthesia and holds a master’s of business administration from Duquesne University.